 TIPS is an effective method for decompressing PVP; thus, preventing bleeding from gastroesophageal varices and reducing the symptoms of ascites[16-18].
 The standard procedure is feasible when the right or middle HV and the right PV can be aligned along a straight imaginary intrahepatic tract within the liver parenchyma[19].
 In some cases, the liver may be distorted and the location of porta hepatis may be more cranially than usual.
 These anatomic variations are sometimes seen in cases with a small, shrunken cirrhotic liver and the standard TIPS procedure may be impossible in these cases.
-Despite the fact that there are many studies describing techniques to enable PV imaging and access, TIPS shunt placement may be technically difficult or impossible in certain patients for a variety of anatomic reasons[11,20-22], and may be a valuable contingency plan after an unsuccessful TIPS creation.
-For example, transcaval TIPS was performed in a patient with acute Budd-Chiari syndrome and a thrombosed mesocaval shunt and stenosis of the IVC[22] , and a method known as the “gun-sight” approach[23], which creates a portocaval shunt in patients with HVs unsuitable for conventional TIPS creation.
+Despite the fact that there are many studies describing techniques to enable PV imaging and access, TIPS shunt placement may be technically difficult or impossible in certain patients for a variety of anatomic reasons[11,20-22] and may be a valuable contingency plan after an unsuccessful TIPS creation.
+For example, transcaval TIPS was performed in a patient with acute Budd-Chiari syndrome and a thrombosed mesocaval shunt and stenosis of the IVC[22] , and a method known as the “gun-sight” approach[23] can create a portocaval shunt in patients with HVs unsuitable for conventional TIPS creation.